SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions.md

 ### Hints and guidelines

-The task seems quite complicated, so we will break it into simpler sub-tasks.
+The problem seems quite complicated, so we will break it into simpler sub-problems.

 #### Processing the input